triptease/schema/README.md

 *Experimental please contact your Direct Booking Coach before using*

 The final piece of the puzzle is to expose the structured data for when a customer searches for a hotel room.
-This is normally on what is called the rooms and rates page but [schema.org](http://www.schema.org/) models this around [offers](http://schema.org/Offer) for [hotel rooms](http://schema.org/HotelRoom).
+This is normally on the rooms and rates page but [schema.org](http://www.schema.org/) models this around [offers](http://schema.org/Offer) for [hotel rooms](http://schema.org/HotelRoom).
 This image explains the concept:

 ![Schema Diagram showing the relationship between entities](https://schema.org/docs/schema_hotels_1.png)